jbruno01/Bokeh/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Create Albums, New Photos (~1 day)
+### Phase 1: User Authentication, New Photos (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to Sign Up/In and land on a homepage.
-Through Rails views, they will also be able to create albums.
 Rails controllers will be in place to create new photos.
 I'll make sure pushing to Heroku works as well.

 [Details][phase-one]